Global existence of smooth solution to relativistic membrane equation with large data: Introduction

-The main difference between the quasilinear and semilinear wave equations is that they each are related to different geometry.
-For example, the quasilinear wave equation that we are interested in -- \eqref{1.1} could also be written as a geometric wave equation
+The main difference between quasilinear and semilinear wave equations is that they are related to different geometry.
+This reflects on the fact that the quasilinear wave equation \eqref{1.1} can be written as a geometric wave equation

-where $g(\partial\phi)$ is the Lorentzian metric depending on the first order derivatives of the unknown $\phi$ and $\Box_{g(\partial\phi)}$ is the wave operator associated with the curved metric $g(\partial\phi)$.
-That is to say, ($\mathbb{R}^{1+n}, g(\partial\phi)$) is the geometry adapted to RME \eqref{RME-curved-box}, while the corresponding geometry for semilinear wave equation is Minkowski spacetime ($\mathbb{R}^{1+n}, \eta$).
-This kind of geometric viewpoint for the quasilinear wave equation is initiated in \cite{Christodoulou1} to describe the geometric feature of shocks for the relativistic Euler equations with small data and later in \cite{Miao-Yu1, Speck-Hol-Luk-Wong} for general classes of quasilinear wave equations.
+where is the Lorentzian metric depending on the first order derivative of the unknown $\phi$ and $\Box_{g(\partial\phi)}$ is the associated wave operator.
+That is to say, ($\mathbb{R}^{1+n}, g(\partial\phi)$) is the geometry adapted to the RME \eqref{RME-curved-box}, while the corresponding geometry for semilinear wave equation is the Minkowski spacetime ($\mathbb{R}^{1+n}, \eta$).
+This kind of geometric viewpoint for quasilinear wave equation is initiated in \cite{Christodoulou1} to describe the geometric feature of shocks for the relativistic Euler equations and later in \cite{Miao-Yu1, Speck-Hol-Luk-Wong} for general classes of quasilinear wave equations.

 Taking derivatives on \eqref{RME-curved-box} yields the higher order RME, which again is a geometric wave equation with inhomogeneous terms satisfying the double null structure, see Section \ref{subsec-The high order equation and double null condition}. \begin{remark} In regard to the hypersurfaces $C_u$, the level sets of $u$ which is defined relative to the Minkowski metric $\eta$, it would be crucial that these hypersurfaces be non-timelike with respect to the metric $g_{\alpha \beta}$.
 Because in {\bf Step 3} when we treat the problem in the region {\rm I}, the data on the common boundary $C_\delta$ are induced by the solution in the region {\rm II} $\cup$ {\rm III}.
 This depends crucially on the property of the region {\rm II} $\cup$ {\rm III} being a domain of dependence, which reduces to the property that $C_\delta$ is non-timelike relative to $g_{\alpha\beta}$.
 This property will follow by the argument below.

 For any vector $X$, there is $g(X,X) = \eta(X,X)+ (X\phi)^2$.
 Hence if $X$ is non-timelike relative to $\eta$, it is non-timelike relative to $g$ as well.
 Now a vector tangent to $C_u$ is spacelike or null relative to $\eta$ and hence it is non-timelike relative to $g$.
 Thus $C_u$ is non-timelike with respect to $g$.
 Similarly with $\ub$ in the role of $u$ and $\Cb_{\ub}$ in the role of $C_u$.

 Another aspect corresponding to the non-timelike nature of $C_u$ and $\Cb_{\ub}$ is that both of the gradients (with respect to $g$) of $u$ and $\ub$ are causal relative to $g$, see \eqref{g-grad-u-ub-causal}. \end{remark}